msimms/OpenWorkoutWeb/README.md

 * I needed a companion website to the mobile app of the same name that I developed.
 I needed this to make the live tracking feature possible.
 * Other workout trackers do not support strength-based exercises, such as pull-ups and push-ups (press-ups).
 * I think users should have control over their own data and this is only possible with an open source application.
+* There are some analytical ideas that I have that none of the major activity tracking websites perform.

 ## Major Features
 * Enables the live tracking feature of the Straen mobile app.
 * Supports strength (lifting) activities as well as distance (aerobic) activities.

 ## Major Todos
-* Support for strength-based activities.
+* Support for strength-based activities (this is partially implemented).
 * Activity export.
 * Continuous scrolling for the activity feed.
 * Import from other services.